 Add handrails around the toilet

-- Add slip-resistant flooring throughout the shower and bathroom.
+- Adding slip-resistant flooring/ mats throughout the shower and bathroom.

-- Add a folding down seat into the shower.
-Some come with padded seats and back for extra comfort.
+- Adding a folding seat into the shower – some come with a padded seat and back for extra comfort.